Why Are There Two Different Units for Cholesterol?

 What you eat has a significant impact on your cholesterol levels, particularly LDL.
 The key dietary changes with the strongest evidence base are:

 Eliminate trans fats.
 Partially hydrogenated vegetable oils, used historically in processed foods and margarines, raise LDL and lower HDL simultaneously.
-They have been largely phased out in the UK but remain a concern in some imported products.
+The FDA has banned added trans fats in the US food supply, but small amounts can still appear in some products, so check labels for "partially hydrogenated oils."

-Eat more soluble fibre.
-Soluble fibre, found in oats, barley, pulses, fruits, and vegetables, binds to cholesterol in the digestive system and helps remove it from the body.
-Studies show that eating 5 to 10 grams of soluble fibre daily can reduce LDL by around 5%.
+Eat more soluble fiber.
+Soluble fiber, found in oats, barley, beans, fruits, and vegetables, binds to cholesterol in the digestive system and helps remove it from the body.
+Studies show that eating 5 to 10 grams of soluble fiber daily can reduce LDL by around 5%.

 Include plant sterols and stanols.
 These naturally occurring compounds, found in fortified foods and supplements, have been shown to reduce LDL by 10 to 15% when consumed consistently at the recommended dose of 1.5 to 3 grams per day.

-Eat oily fish regularly.
+Eat fatty fish regularly.
 Salmon, mackerel, sardines, and herring are rich in omega-3 fatty acids, which lower triglycerides and provide broader cardiovascular benefit.
-Aim for at least two portions per week.
+Aim for at least two servings per week.

 Reduce sugar and refined carbohydrates.
 High sugar intake raises triglycerides and can lower HDL.
 Cutting back on sugary drinks, white bread, and processed foods has a meaningful impact on the triglyceride component of your lipid panel.